6f70/twctf2020-apple/README.md

 # apple

-## What is it?
+## What is this?

-Reverse engineering challenge released in TokyoWesterns CTF 6th 2020
+A reverse engineering challenge released in TokyoWesterns CTF 6th 2020

 ## Challenge description